-When you start you'll have an older boarder who looks out for you (usually they're in year 10) and meets up once a week with you to review your homework diary (normally called a 'planner' by the teachers).
-They'll check you are on top of homework and remind you to pack your bag the night before, as well as helping you get to know the rest of the boys in the house.
+When you start you'll have an older boarder who looks out for you (usually they're senior prefects) and meets up from time to time to check on you.
+Tutors also check you are on top of homework and remind you to pack your bag the night before, as well as helping you get to know the rest of the boys in the house.